sherbet-refuser/trans-action/docs/agreements.md

 1. **Initial Review**

+   - Verify requestor identifies as transgender, nonbinary, or gender diverse
-   - Verify requestor is a trans individual in King County
+   - Verify requestor lives in the Seattle metropolitan area
    - Confirm request includes required information
    - Check for any previous aid history